lynix94/orca-lang/README.md

 # Orca Programming Language
 Orca is a yet another Object Oriented Programming language.
-It is made by C++/STL/BOOST so core source is extremely small, efficient and easily bind with C++ class.
+* It is made by C++/STL/BOOST so core source is extremely small, efficient and easily bind with C++ class.
+* support context extended object which is usefule to process domain specific language like html, web programming
+* powerful to porcess string by decode, parse object.

 ## Information